Alan Bowness: 1953 to 1980

 Bowness was active as an art critic in the late 1950s and early 1960s, writing for The Observer, Arts (New York), Art News and Review, The Times Literary Supplement, and The Burlington Magazine.
 He became a Regional Art Officer for the Arts Council in 1956, with responsibilities for the South West of England.
-In April that year, he visited St Ives, Cornwall, where he met artists who had settled there, including; Barbara Hepworth, Ben Nicholson, Peter Lanyon, and Patrick Heron.
+In April that year, he visited St Ives, Cornwall, where he met artists who had settled there, including Barbara Hepworth, Ben Nicholson, Peter Lanyon, and Patrick Heron.
 In 1957, Bowness married Sarah Hepworth-Nicholson, daughter of Barbara Hepworth and Ben Nicholson.

-In 1957 Bowness began teaching at the Courtauld Institute of Art.
-He became a Reader in 1967 and a Professor in 1978.
+In 1957, Bowness began teaching at the Courtauld Institute of Art.
+He became a Reader in 1967 and a professor in 1978.
 His popular book Modern European Art (1972) has been translated into French, German, Italian, and Korean.

 During the 1960s, Bowness co-curated two major exhibitions of contemporary art at the Tate Gallery, London, 54:64 Painting and Sculpture of a Decade (1964) (with Lawrence Gowing) and Recent British Painting (1967) (with Norman Reid and Lilian Somerville).
-During the 1960s and 1970s he also curated exhibitions for the Arts Council, including Vincent van Gogh (1968), Rodin (1970), French Symbolist Painters (1972), and Gustave Courbet (1978, with Michel Laclotte), as well as Post-Impressionism (Royal Academy, London and National Gallery of Art, Washington, D.C., 1979–80).
+During the 1960s and 1970s, he also curated exhibitions for the Arts Council, including Vincent van Gogh (1968), Rodin (1970), French Symbolist Painters (1972), and Gustave Courbet (1978, with Michel Laclotte), as well as Post-Impressionism (Royal Academy, London and National Gallery of Art, Washington, D.C., 1979–80).
 Retrospectives he curated of contemporary artists for the Tate Gallery include; Ivon Hitchens (1963), Jean Dubuffet (1966), Peter Lanyon (1968), and William Scott (1972).

 Between 1960 and 1970, Bowness published complete catalogues of the sculpture of Barbara Hepworth.
-Following the artist’s death in 1975, Bowness ran the Hepworth Estate.
-In accordance with Hepworth’s wishes, he oversaw the opening of her former house and studio in St Ives as the Barbara Hepworth Museum and Sculpture Garden in 1976.
+Following the artist's death in 1975, Bowness ran the Hepworth Estate.
+In accordance with Hepworth's wishes, he oversaw the opening of her former house and studio in St Ives as the Barbara Hepworth Museum and Sculpture Garden in 1976.
 Since 2008 the Hepworth Estate has been run by his daughter, art historian Sophie Bowness.

 Tate Gallery (1980–1988)

-Between 1980 and 1988 Bowness was Director of the Tate Gallery.
-During this time he realised the expansion of Tate’s Millbank site by creating the Clore Wing to display the work of J.M.W.
-Turner, uniting the collection which had been divided between the British Museum and the Tate.
-He instigated the creation of Tate Liverpool, which opened in May 1988.
-At a time when the Tate’s public grant had been capped, Bowness established patrons’ groups to fund the purchase of historic and contemporary work.
-The Tate’s collection of post-war American and European art grew especially substantially during this time.
+Between 1980 and 1988, Bowness was Director of the Tate Gallery.
+During this time, he realised the expansion of Tate's Millbank site by creating the Clore Wing to display the work of J. M. W. Turner, uniting the collection that had been divided between the British Museum and the Tate.
+Bowness instigated the creation of Tate Liverpool, which opened in May 1988.
+At a time when the Tate's public grant had been capped, Bowness established patrons' groups to fund the purchase of historic and contemporary work.
+The Tate's collection of post-war American and European art grew especially substantially during this time.
 Bowness also began the preparations for the Tate St Ives (opened in 1993).

-The Turner Prize was established under Bowness’s directorship in 1984 as an initiative to foster interest in contemporary British art.
+The Turner Prize was established under Bowness's directorship in 1984 as an initiative to foster interest in contemporary British art.